singhj/locality-sensitive-hashing/data_prep/README.md

 prepare_blobstore_zips abc.zip def.zip
 ```

-For each file on the command line, it will create a corresponding blobstore.zip file (`abc.blobstore.zip`, etc).
+For each file on the command line, it will create a corresponding chunked.zip file (`abc.chunked.zip`, etc).
-In addition to the files in the original zip, the blobstore.zip file will contain `.txt` files for each ID that has html.
+The chunked.zip file will contain `.txt` files for each ID that has html.